 - Condiment of your choice (ketchup mustard, remoulade, mayo, etc)

-- Make sure the meat and bacon are cold.
+- Make sure the meat and fat are cold.
 Cut the venison into chunks that will fit into your grinder.
-Do the same for the bacon.
+Do the same for the fat.
 Mix the two together roughly so you can add a bit of each into the grinder as you go.
-Grind 1/2 to 2/3 of the mixture coarsely and the rest with the fine die.
-NOTE: If you are grilling your venison burgers, flip this so you grind 2/3 of the mix fine and only 1/3 coarse -- the reason is because grilled burgers tend to cook better and stay juicier when the grind is fine.
+Grind through a medium (6 mm) plate for coarse burgers.
+If you want fine burgers, grind a second time through a 4.5 mm plate.

 - Make between 4 and 6 patties, depending on how large you want your burgers.
 Form the patties with only as much force as absolutely needed -- you want the patties to hold together only loosely.
 Make them about 1/2 to 1 inch thick.
 Use your thumb to press an indentation into the center of each patty: This prevents the burgers from turning spherical when you cook them.
 Set the burgers aside.